Table of contents

 Augmented, Virtual, Mixed and Assisted Reality.

 VR in X-Reality helps make a user’s interaction with the digital world more intuitive and seamless.
-The new human-technology interaction can add value for companies while also gaining a competitive advantage.
+The new human-technology interaction can add value for companies while gaining a competitive advantage.
 We can use VR for work meetings, training, and customer service experience in the workplace.

 Increased Connection and Collaboration Virtual reality allows individuals to unite regardless of physical distance.
 However, VR users can feel like they are inhibiting the same space, which results in good collaboration.
-VR provides the medium for users to view and manipulate data together in real-time.
+VR provides a medium for users to view and manipulate data together in real-time.
 While some companies prefer installing mixed-reality rooms to execute VR meetings and collaborative work sessions, others distribute VR headsets that can be used in the office or remotely.
 This technology is readily available and intuitive, helping people collaborate and connect.

 Human resources will transform drastically with the effortless global connectivity that VR provides.
 Corporates can use VR in a variety of interactive HR workshops.
 With access to workers worldwide, hiring techniques will grow to recruit top talent.
 As part of the interview process, forthcoming employees will have the opportunity to virtually shadow their potential standing to understand the day-to-day responsibilities better.

-Ford uses a popular VR headset, the Oculus Rift, to create and refine virtual prototypes, generally used for gaming.
+Ford uses the Oculus Rift, a popular VR headset, to create and refine virtual prototypes generally used for gaming.

-For most, virtual reality (VR) is an alien concept, a technology limited perhaps to gaming.
-However, the industry is about to grow from $27.9 billion in 2025 and due to the pandemic, there is a rise in VR products and services.
+For most, virtual reality (VR) is an alien concept, a technology perhaps limited to gaming.
+However, the industry is about to grow from $27.9 billion in 2025, and due to the pandemic, there is a rise in VR products and services.

 Could VR move from a futuristic concept to reality for remote employees?
 Yes, it will, as Experts anticipate that nearly 23.5 million jobs worldwide will be utilizing augmented or virtual reality by 2030.